 The mobility of the Stewart platform (or any manipulator) is here defined as the range of motion that it can perform.
-It corresponds to the set of possible pose (i.e. combined translation and rotation) of frame $\{B\}$ with respect to frame $\{A\}$.
-It is therefore a six dimensional property which is difficult to represent.
-Depending on the applications, only the translation mobility (i.e. fixed orientation workspace) or the rotation mobility may be represented.
-This is equivalent as to project the six dimensional value into a 3 dimensional space, easier to represent.
+It corresponds to the set of possible pose (i.e. combined translation and rotation) of frame {B} with respect to frame {A}.
+It should therefore be represented in a six dimensional space.